cuiyongbo/hello-world/my_wiki/computer_glossary/shell_command/find_command.rst

          ``find bar -path /foo/bar/myfile -print``.
 Find compares the -path argument with the concatenation of a directory name and the base name of the file it's examining.
-Since the concatenation will never end with a slash, -path arguments ending in a slash will match nothing (except perhaps a start point specified on the command line).
+Since the concatenation will never end with a slash, -path arguments ending in a slash will match nothing (except perhaps a start point specified on the command line).-ipath is case-insensitive counterpart.

-      -iname pattern
-         Like -name, but the match is case insensitive.

-      -ipath pattern
-         Like -path. but the match is case insensitive.

-      -iregex pattern
-         Like -regex, but the match is case insensitive.

-      -readable
-         Matches  files  which  are  readable.

-      -writable
-         Matches files which are writable.

-      -executable
+      .. option:: -readable, -writable, -executable

-         Matches files which are executable.
+         Matches files which are readable / writable / excutable.

-      -type c
+      .. option:: -type c

-         File is of type c:
+         File is of type *c*:

-            b      block (buffered) special
+            - b: block (buffered) special
-            c      character (unbuffered) special
+            - c: character (unbuffered) special
-            d      directory
+            - d: directory
-            p      named pipe (FIFO)
+            - p: named pipe (FIFO)
-            f      regular file
+            - f: regular file
-            l      symbolic link
+            - l: symbolic link
-            s      socket
+            - s: socket

-      -xtype c
+      .. option:: -xtype c

          The same as -type unless the file is a symbolic link.
          -xtype checks the type of the file that -type does not check.

-      -uid n
+      .. option:: -uid n

-         File's numeric user ID is n.
+         File's numeric user ID is *n*.

-      -user uname
+      .. option:: -user uname

-         File is owned by user uname (numeric user ID allowed).
+         File is owned by user *uname* (numeric user ID allowed).

    **ACTIONS**

-      -delete
+      .. option:: -delete

          Delete files; true if removal succeeded.
-If the removal failed, an error message is issued.
-If -delete fails, find's exit status will be nonzero (when it eventually exits).
-Use of -delete automatically turns on the '-depth' option.
+If the removal failed, an error message is issued. and find's exit status will be nonzero (when it eventually exits).
+Use of -delete automatically turns on the :option:`-depth`.

          Warnings: Don't forget that the find command line is evaluated as an expression, so putting -delete first will make find try to delete everything below the starting points you specified.
 When testing a find command line that you later intend to use with -delete, you should explicitly specify -depth in order to avoid later surprises.
 Because -delete implies -depth, you cannot usefully use -prune and -delete together.

-      -print
+      .. option:: -print

          True; print the full file name on the standard output, followed by a newline.
 If you are piping the output of find into another program and there is the faintest possibility that the files which you are searching for might contain a newline, then you should seriously consider using the -print0 option instead of -print.

-      -print0
+      .. option:: -print0

          True; print the full file name on the standard output, followed by a null character (instead of the newline character that -print uses).
 This allows file names that contain newlines or other types of whitespace to be correctly interpreted by programs that process the find output.
 This option corresponds to the -0 option of :command:`xargs`.

-      -printf format
+      .. option:: -printf format

          True; print format on the standard output, interpreting '\' escapes and '%' directives.
 Field widths and precisions  can  be  specified  as with the 'printf' C function.
 Please note that many of the fields are printed as %s rather than %d, and this may mean that flags don't work as you might expect.
 This also